bobby-boy49/My-Internet-Archive-Scripts/README.md

 Uses curl, awk, grep, sed, printf, and echo like once for some reason.
 Might change that might not who knows.

 EDIT: Echo is used two times my bad.

+Also feel free to take this trash and make it better or write it in a actual languege.